-Tour takers will experience Charleston’s truly horrifying history.
+Join us for lesser-known stories of Charleston’s history, from Pirates to the Civil War.
 Like the waters of the Cooper River, history runs deep and dark around here.

 Charleston Terrors offers a raw look at the festering underworld of the jewel of South Carolina.
 Our unique collection of captivating and unnerving historical stories reveals what makes Charleston one of the most compelling haunted locations on the East coast.

-Early Charleston was constantly under attack, from native Americans, the French, the Spanish and Pirates.
-The original walled area of the city kept its residents in close quarters and siege conditions bred high tempers and excused acts of depravity.
+Early Charleston was constantly under attack from Native Americans, the French, the Spanish, and Pirates.
+The city’s original walled area kept its residents in close quarters and siege conditions bred high tempers and excused acts of depravity.

 The Provost Dungeon and its dramatic barrel-vaulted ceilings were built to hold military prisoners, runaway slaves and captured pirates.
 Conditions were less than sanitary and many perished.
 Their many spirits linger on, allegedly infecting the dreams of those who hold the chains hanging from the walls.

-Charleston may be well-known as one of the country’s most hospitable cities, but underneath the city’s pleasant façade lies a deep history filled with unearthly stories.
-As we walk around Charleston’s downtown area at night, you will see haunted places like the Wegener Building, haunted by a nineteenth century businessman who put his final hope for financial salvation, his last harvest of cotton, on a ship and watched it sail out of the harbor only to catch fire accidentally on the horizon.
+Charleston may be well-known as one of the country’s most hospitable cities, but underneath the city’s pleasant façade lies a deep history filled with terrifying stories of desperation.
+As we walk around Charleston’s downtown area at night, you will see places like the Wegener Building, haunted by a nineteenth-century businessman who put his final hope for financial salvation, his last harvest of cotton, on a ship and watched it sail out of the harbor only to catch fire accidentally on the horizon.
 He hanged himself there and then, and his swinging corpse can sometimes be seen in the top floor windows of this regal building.

 Over the course of more than 300 years, Charleston has accumulated a past rotten with stories of human misery.
 Fascinating locations like a bar with some spectral patrons who have overstayed their welcome, and haunted graveyards packed with whole families who succumbed to frequent outbreaks of Yellow fever, Smallpox and Malaria.